 Her work appears in such magazines as Bracken, The Coachella Review, Los Angeles Review, Narrative, North American Review, and many others.
 Jenifer lives on Puget Sound, and is the former editor of the journal Crab Creek Review.

-Jordan Hartt: I know you’re really busy, as a writer, a civil engineer, the editor of the Crab Creek Review—thank you for taking the time to talk with Kahini about your work.
+Jordan Hartt: I know you’re really busy, as a writer, as a civil engineer, serving on the board of of the Crab Creek Review—thank you for taking the time to talk with Kahini about your work.

 Jenifer Browne Lawrence: Thank you for the invitation, Jordan.
 I’m looking forward to our talk.